 , 7, 5p, 500', bolts & gear.

 The approach crosses private land, so either ask for permission or tread lightly and be respectful.
 From Drake, go right on the road heading towards Glen Haven, then take your first right onto a forest service road.
 Drive up this for about 2.5 miles, take a left, and than take the next major right soon after.
 From here, many intersections are passed, but stay on the main road until an obvious T-intersection.
 Park near this intersection, then use your judgement to find the best line to the wall.
 A fairly big gorge must be crossed, and this is less cliffy the further right you are.
 Then work up to the base of the slab on grass ledge systems and low angle friction slabs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cedar Park Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cedar Park Slab: